saleh88hbg/BattleshipPyth-MS3/README.md

 - Manual invalid inputs
   - Validate that Value Error is given to the user when wrong value is inputted
   - Write string, text instead of numbers when numbers are expected
-  - Out of bouds inputs exemple out of grid number
+  - Out of bounds inputs exemple out of grid number
-  - Same input as given in past game season
+  - Same guess can not be performed twice

 - Local terminal and the Code institute Heroku terminal
   - Test done on my local terminal in Visual Studio IDE